 Theme Bulletin Boards

-The bulletin board can be part of the science center display or a wall display.
-Keep theme bulletin boards low as their purpose is to reinforce content the children are learning.
+The bulletin board can be a science center or a wall display.
+Keep theme bulletin boards low enough for the children to see, as their main purpose is to reinforce content for children not display work for adults.

 Creating a theme bulletin board